FLUX-SE/all_docs/en_US/evo-comp_doc/2_Module_Settings.md

 To use a compressor in a creative and artistic fashion it’s important that it’s easy to use and has the ability to create an interesting sound.

-The EVO Channel’s compressor module is based on the Pure Compressor’s dynamics engine, and the same range of compression types are available in EVO Channel through the different modes available (each mode corresponds to a fine tuning of Pure Compressor).
+The EVO Comp’s compressor module is based on the Pure Compressor’s dynamics engine, and the same range of compression types are available in EVO Comp through the different modes available (each mode corresponds to a fine tuning of Pure Compressor).
 As some modes use a LID compression (Level Independent Detection) in parallel, a gain reduction may be processed even if the audio level is below the threshold.